-If one of your goals is to use social media in 2015 to get a new job, grow your following, or attract business, using off-the-cuff tactics will not sustain you throughout the year.
+If one of your goals is to use social media to get a new job, grow your following, or attract business, using off-the-cuff tactics will not sustain you throughout the year.
 You’ll start off strong, and then lose steam.

 Create A Social Media Plan You Can Easily Follow

 A social media strategy plan needn’t be a novel.
 A single page, posted in a prominent place where you’ll see it daily, will keep you on track.
 All you need to do is set aside a few minutes, and the commit to being consistent in follow-through.

 9 Steps for Creating a Social Media Strategy

 - Identify your goals.
 What are you needing to accomplish on social media?
 Do you need to increase website traffic by 30% over the next 60 days?
 Are you wanting to connect with one new industry influencer per week?
 Whatever your goals may be, write them down and ensure they are measurable.

 - Identify your target market.
 Who do you want to connect with on social media?
 Be as specific as possible and include demographic, geographic, and even psychographic characteristics.
 Be sure to include job titles, if applicable.

 - Choose your social media.
 What social media is the best fit to help you achieve your goals, yet attracts your target market?
 If your target market consists mostly of middle-aged, male, C-level executives, Instagram will likely not be a good fit.
 If you want to connect with newly-engaged women in cities to get them to visit your wedding gown website, Pinterest or would make much more sense than LinkedIn.